Water pollution: Sampling, measurements, analysis

 Water pollution may be analyzed through several broad categories of methods: physical, chemical and biological.
 Some methods may be conducted in situ, without sampling, such as temperature.
 Others involve collection of samples, followed by specialized analytical tests in the laboratory.
 Standardized, validated analytical test methods, for water and wastewater samples have been published.

 Common physical tests of water include temperature, Specific conductance or electrical conductance (EC) or conductivity, solids concentrations (e.g., total suspended solids (TSS)) and turbidity.
 Water samples may be examined using analytical chemistry methods.
 Many published test methods are available for both organic and inorganic compounds.
 Frequently used parameters that are quantified are pH, BOD, chemical oxygen demand (COD), dissolved oxygen (DO), total hardness, nutrients (nitrogen and phosphorus compounds, e.g. nitrate and orthophosphates), metals (including copper, zinc, cadmium, lead and mercury), oil and grease, total petroleum hydrocarbons (TPH), surfactants and pesticides.

 The use of a biomonitor or bioindicator is described as biological monitoring.
 This refers to the measurement of specific properties of an organism to obtain information on the surrounding physical and chemical environment.
 Biological testing involves the use of plant, animal or microbial indicators to monitor the health of an aquatic ecosystem.
 They are any biological species or group of species whose function, population, or status can reveal what degree of ecosystem or environmental integrity is present.
 One example of a group of bio-indicators are the copepods and other small water crustaceans that are present in many water bodies.
 Such organisms can be monitored for changes (biochemical, physiological, or behavioral) that may indicate a problem within their ecosystem.

 Impacts

 Ecosystems

 Water pollution is a major global environmental problem because it can result in the degradation of all aquatic ecosystems – fresh, coastal, and ocean waters.
 The specific contaminants leading to pollution in water include a wide spectrum of chemicals, pathogens, and physical changes such as elevated temperature.
 While many of the chemicals and substances that are regulated may be naturally occurring (calcium, sodium, iron, manganese, etc.) the concentration usually determines what is a natural component of water and what is a contaminant.
 High concentrations of naturally occurring substances can have negative impacts on aquatic flora and fauna.
-Oxygen-depleting substances may be natural materials such as plant matter (e.g. leaves and grass) as well as man-made chemicals.
+Oxygen-depleting substances may be natural materials such as plant matter (e.g. leaves and grass) as well as human-made chemicals.
 Other natural and anthropogenic substances may cause turbidity (cloudiness) which blocks light and disrupts plant growth, and clogs the gills of some fish species.